transcending1/Review/admin/subpage/modules/module_doc/Bi-Class SVM.md

 ### 3.C
-+ Description

-float, optional (default=1.0) Regularization parameter.
-The strength of the regularization is inversely proportional to C. Must be strictly positive.
-The penalty is a squared l2 penalty.
+'float, optional (default=1.0)\n        Regularization parameter.
+The strength of the regularization is\n        inversely proportional to C. Must be strictly positive.
+The penalty\n        is a squared l2 penalty.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |